PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

 The default named allele definitions are designed to assume that missing alleles are the same as the reference named allele, which is defined as the first named allele in the definition file.

-It is, however, possible to increse the score of a named allele by specifying the reference allele.
+It is, however, possible to increase the score of a named allele by specifying the reference allele.
 For example, this gene definition table is effectively identical to the one above, but _*2_ has a different score.

 |     | rs1 | rs2 | rs3 | rs4 | rs5 | score |